-If a student no longer qualifies for a related service, however they still have educational need on their ESER and they will be exited from the related service prior to the 3-year re-evaluation please complete the following process:
+If a student no longer qualifies for a related service, however they still have educational need on their ESER and they will be exited from the related service prior to the 3-year re-evaluation, utilize the additional assessment process to document and complete a DNQ for a related service.
+The exiting related service will want to work with the case manager and school psychologist to determine who will be responsible for completion of particular portions of the ESER and IEP.
+Please communicate with your team.